AbhinavPraveen/UoP-HPC-Docs/source/user-guide/dropin.rst

 * Tuesday 15th July - 15:00 to 16:00 - PSQ B004
 * Friday 25th July - 11:00 to 12:00 - BGB 406

+Additional sessions can be scheduled were necessary.
+Please contact `hpcsupport@plymouth.ac.uk <mailto:hpcsupport@plymouth.ac.uk>`_ if you would like to request this.

 Past sessions were on:

 * Friday 20th June - 11:00 to 12:00 - ROLLE 202